CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-2--Equivalences-and-Path-Algebra.lagda.md

               isRetract-Bool-RedOrBlue
 ```

-Having the section of `f` and retract of `f` be the same map is a very
-common situation, so we will use a helper to duplicate the backwards
+It is a very common situation that we have functions `f` and `g` with
+proofs that `g` is *both* a section and a retract of `f`, that is, `g`
+is an ordinary inverse of `f`.
+Here's a simple a helper that builds an
-map in this case.
+equivalence from in this case.

 ```
 inv→equiv : (fun : A → B)